-- 1University of Perugia, Italy
+- 1Department of Experimental Medicine, University of Perugia, Perugia, Italy

 The respiratory system is the first point of contact with airborne microbial compounds.
 Consequently, lung mucosal immunity has been extensively studied to understand the mechanisms of host resistance to respiratory infections.
 The lungs exhibit highly active innate and adaptive mucosal immune mechanisms: they are infiltrated with a wide spectrum of immune cells in steady state and possess the capacity to recruit vast numbers of infiltrating cells upon infection or encounter with inflammatory stimuli.
 Despite the existence of such protective mechanisms, respiratory tract infections (RTIs) with epidemic and pandemic potential are one of the most common causes of morbidity and mortality worldwide.
 In recent years, studies using new lung culture systems, such as air liquid interface (ALI), spheroids, tissue explants and advances in DNA sequencing technology have helped identify that the upper and lower respiratory tracts represent distinct biomes in terms of their commensal microorganism colonization, immune barriers and host defense mechanisms (1–3).
 Most lower respiratory tract infections (LRTIs) cause bronchitis, bronchiolitis and pneumonia as a result of Streptococcus pneumonia or Haemophilus Influenzae infection.
-In children, respiratory viruses are responsible for an enormous amount of serious LRTIs.(4, 5) In addition, most upper respiratory tract infections are of viral etiology.(6) Fungal infections of the lower respiratory tract are also typically caused by pathogenic dimorphic fungi.(7) In addition, opportunistic fungi as Aspergillus fumigatus commonly cause pneumonia.
-There is an extraordinary need to better understand human respiratory tract infections, as LRTI represent one of the ten most common causes of death in the world.(8)
+In children, respiratory viruses are responsible for an enormous amount of serious LRTIs (4, 5).
+In addition, most upper respiratory tract infections are of viral etiology (6).
+Fungal infections of the lower respiratory tract are also typically caused by pathogenic dimorphic fungi (7).
+In addition, opportunistic fungi as Aspergillus fumigatus commonly cause pneumonia.
+There is an extraordinary need to better understand human respiratory tract infections, as LRTI represent one of the ten most common causes of death in the world (8).

+Technical limitations are inherent with pneumonia animal models and in vitro lung infections modeled using immortalized cell lines.
 In particular, for in vivo models, lung anatomy, namely the distribution of the bronchial glands, differs between rodents and humans, and complex processes such as mucus production, or organization of the epithelial barrier are not accurately reproduced experimentally.
 For in vitro lung infections, it is not possible to reproduce in vivo-like architecture, the microenvironment, the pulmonary cell complexity in composition.
 Moreover, bronchial epithelial cells lack cilia and tight junctions.
-Although lung epithelial barrier cell signalling is today more deeply understood, it has still not been fully evaluated in reproducible lung infection models.
+Although lung epithelial barrier cell signaling is today more deeply understood, it has still not been fully evaluated in reproducible lung infection models.

 Recent advances in the stem-cell field, including the generation of protocols allowing tissue differentiation from induced pluripotent stem cells (iPSCs), have provided new opportunities to study host–pathogen interactions in a human experimental system that maintains controlled tissue complexity.
 For this reason, recently developed techniques now allow for innovative and more meaningful investigations of 3D human lung tissue.
-Here we outline the complexity of the epithelial barrier to opportunistic microbes and the new 2D and 3D lung models of infection, and explain how these models may be used to improve our knowledge on epithelial cell signalling events upon infection.
+Here we outline the complexity of the epithelial barrier to opportunistic microbes and the new 2D and 3D lung models of infection, and explain how these models may be used to improve our knowledge on epithelial cell signaling events upon infection.

-Complexity of the lung epithelial barrier
+Complexity of the Lung Epithelial Barrier

-Epithelial cells represent the first point of contact for opportunistic microbes or pathogens in the respiratory tract.(9) The lung mucosa senses infection through pattern recognition receptors expressed by the airway epithelia,(10–12) alveolar cells (13, 14) and mesenchymal stem cells.(15, 16) Several cell types then orchestrate mucosal barrier immunity: club cells, ciliated cells, basal cells, goblet cells and neuroendocrine cells as tuft cells decorate the proximal airways, while type-1 and type-2 alveolar cells populate the distal epithelium.
+Epithelial cells represent the first point of contact for opportunistic microbes or pathogens in the respiratory tract (9).
+The lung mucosa senses infection through pattern recognition receptors expressed by the airway epithelia (10–12), alveolar cells (13, 14), and mesenchymal stem cells (15, 16).
+Several cell types then orchestrate mucosal barrier immunity: club cells, ciliated cells, basal cells, goblet cells and neuroendocrine cells as tuft cells decorate the proximal airways, while type-1 and type-2 alveolar cells populate the distal epithelium.
 The lungs can also be divided into a conducting zone and a respiratory zone, which are populated by different progenitor cell types.
-The conducting zone is abundant in basal cells,(17, 18) airway secretory club cells and lineage-negative epithelial cells.(18) The respiratory zone is mainly populated by alveolar type II cells (AEC II) that can proliferate and act as progenitor cells, replacing AECII and AECI cells.(19)
+The conducting zone is abundant in basal cells (17, 18), airway secretory club cells and lineage-negative epithelial cells (18).
+The respiratory zone is mainly populated by alveolar type II cells (AEC II) that can proliferate and act as progenitor cells, replacing AECII and AECI cells (19).

 The complex barrier functions executed by the lung epithelial layer, including mucociliary clearance and antimicrobial production, cooperate to clear inhaled pathogens.
 Unsurprisingly, gaining a clear understanding of the lung epithelial barrier has been restrained by this described complexity of the lung organization and its underlying cell types.
 Early research strategies based on immortalized airway epithelial cells or lung primary cells thus may not replicate the conditions where inhaled microorganisms become pathogens that trigger infections.